robtrizzo/ang-go-crud/README.md

 ## Dev Environment

+Create `.server.dev.env` and `.db.dev.env` files - use the example env files as references for what they require.

+> Note: docker-compose persistent volumes don't refresh between restarts, so if you change the `.db.dev.env` vars, make sure to tear down the `pgdata` volume with `docker-compose -f docker-compose.dev.yml down -v`.

 Build the dev project with `docker-compose -f docker-compose.dev.yml build`.
 Run it with `docker-compose -f docker-compose.dev.yml up`.

 Navigate to `http://localhost:4200` to view the client.
 Run `curl localhost:1323` to test the server.